tapis-project/authenticator/README.md

 1. `make init_dbs` - creates a new docker volume, `authenticator_pgdata`, creates a new Postrgres Docker container with the volume created, and creates the initial (empty) database and database user.
 2. `make migrate.upgrade` - runs the migrations contained within the `migrations/versions` directory.
+3. `docker-compose up -d ldap` - starts the development LDAP db (required for running locally).
-3. `docker-compose up -d authenticator` - starts the Authenticator.
+4. `docker-compose up -d authenticator` - starts the Authenticator.

 #### Updating the API After the First Setup
 Once the First Time Setup has been done a machine, updates can be fetched applied as follows: